pluhin/sa.it-academy.by/asilvanovich/README.md

 ## 10.Jenkins.Start
 This task required to deploy Jenkins that is hidden behind Nginx using Vagrant and Ansible as a provisioner option.
 Jenkins and Nginx were installed using Ansible roles and then Jenkins was accessed and configured for use.

+## 11.Jenkins.Routine
+This task had the following requirements:
+- Parameters: host IP and credentials
+- Check connection to the host
+- Install/upgrade nmap
+- Checks all online hosts
+- Remove nmap
+- Print list of collected/online hosts
+I decided to use ansible ad-hoc commands to complete it, so I changed parameter to HOST that ansible commande will use.
+Results can be found in 11.Jenkins.Routine folder.

+## 12.Jenkins.AsCode
+This task required to create pipeline using Jenkinsfile that will contain:
+- Work with repo
+- Work with files
+- Publish artifacts
+- Tests
+- Notification

+My pipeline did the following task: download a specified branch, create a new branch based on the downloaded one, add a disk usage of the branch's folders, then push the new branch to the repo and finally check if new branch is successfully added.
+Also Slack notifications was implemented for this pipeline.